 The photos here show the same set of teeth with amalgam and then white fillings.

 Many people think that appearance is the only advantage of choosing white composite over silver amalgam fillings.
 But there are other, more important considerations.
 Composite fillings are bonded directly to your too structure, making it stronger.
 Amalgam fillings have the opposite effect.
 In addition, they seal nearby parts of the tooth, protecting it from further decay.
 And there is less tooth sensitivity with composite fillings.

 However, one of the most important advantages is that with composite fillings, less drilling is required.
 This means that more of your natural tooth structure is preserved.
 The photos below give a representation—the tooth on the left has been prepared for an amalgam filling, and the one on the right for a composite filling.

 Even though composite fillings have been around for a long time, many dental schools still steer their students toward placing amalgam fillings on back teeth.
 This makes extra post-graduate training important.
 The method takes time to learn.
 It requires that the tooth be completely isolated.
 And the dentist must also study specialized bonding techniques.
 If the composite is not placed and bonded correctly, it can cause serious tooth sensitivity.

 Dr. Steve Murphree has pursued extensive postdoctoral training in placing composite fillings in back teeth.
-In addition, he is a sustaining member of the American Academy of Cosmetic Dentistry, which recognizes dentists who have the passion and initiative to seek out such training.
+He is also a sustaining member of the American Academy of Cosmetic Dentistry, which requires him passing an examination that includes questions about these new bonding protocols.

 If you need a filling, you can call our office or click here to complete our request an appointment page.